ClosingBracket/osv/README.md

 usermod -aG kvm <user name>
 ```

+For more information about building and running JVM, Node.JS, Python and other managed runtimes as well as Rust, Golang or C/C++ apps on OSv, please read this [wiki page](https://github.com/cloudius-systems/osv/wiki#running-your-application-on-osv).
+For more information about various example apps you can build and run on OSv, please read [the osv-apps repo README](https://github.com/cloudius-systems/osv-apps#osv-applications).

 ### Networking

-SLIRP

-To start OSv with external networking:
+By default the ```run.py```  starts OSv with [user networking/SLIRP](https://wiki.qemu.org/Documentation/Networking#User_Networking_.28SLIRP.29) on.
+To start OSv with more performant external networking:

 ```
 sudo ./scripts/run.py -n -v